Skip to main content

 Example 3.7.

-Example 3.1 naturally needs to the following reduction formula for the integral of powers of \(\ln(x)\) Write \(I_n = \ds \int (\ln(x))^n dx\text{.}\) Then
+Example 3.1 naturally needs to the following reduction formula for the integral of powers of \(\ln(x)\text{.}\) Let us write \(L_n\) for the integral \(\ds \int (\ln(x))^n dx\text{.}\) Then

-\begin{align*} I_n & = x(\ln(x))^n - \int xd(\ln(x))^n \\ &= x(\ln(x))^n - \int x n(\ln(x))^{n-1} \frac{1}{x} dx \\ &= x(\ln(x))^n - nI_{n-1} \end{align*}
+\begin{align*} L_n & = x(\ln(x))^n - \int xd(\ln(x))^n \\ &= x(\ln(x))^n - \int x n(\ln(x))^{n-1} \frac{1}{x} dx \\ &= x(\ln(x))^n - nL_{n-1}. \end{align*}

-For instance, applying this for \(n=3\text{,}\) we get
+For instance, applying the reduction formula to \(n=3\text{,}\) we get

-\begin{align*} I_3 & = x(\ln(x))^3 - 3I_2 \\ & = x(\ln(x))^3 - 3(x(\ln(x))^2-2I_1) \\ & = x(\ln(x))^3 - 3x(\ln(x))^2 +6I_1\\ & = x(\ln(x))^3 - 3x(\ln(x))^2 + 6x\ln(x)-6x +C \end{align*}
+\begin{align*} L_3 & = x(\ln(x))^3 - 3L_2 \\ & = x(\ln(x))^3 - 3(x(\ln(x))^2-2L_1) \\ & = x(\ln(x))^3 - 3x(\ln(x))^2 +6L_1\\ & = x(\ln(x))^3 - 3x(\ln(x))^2 + 6x\ln(x)-6x +C. \end{align*}

 Example 3.8.

-This time let us evaluate the integral \(\ds \int x\arctan(2x) dx\) using integration by parts.
-Since the antiderivates of \(\arctan(2x)\) is not readily available, this prompts one to try \(u=\arctan(2x)\) and \(dv = xdx\text{.}\) So, \(du = \dfrac{2 dx}{1+4x^2}\) and one can take \(v=x^2/2\text{.}\) Thus,
+Let us find the integral \(\ds \int x\arctan(2x) dx\) using integration by parts.
+Since the antiderivates of \(\arctan(2x)\) is not readily available, this prompts us to try \(u=\arctan(2x)\) and \(dv = xdx\text{.}\) So, \(du = \dfrac{2 dx}{1+4x^2}\) and we can take \(v=x^2/2\) (this may seem odd at the first glance since the degree of \(x\) in the resulting integral is higher).
+Thus,

-\begin{align*} \int x\arctan(2x) dx &= \frac{x^2\arctan(2x)}{2} - \int \frac{x^2}{1+4x^2}dx \end{align*}
+\begin{align*} \int x\arctan(2x) dx &= \frac{x^2\arctan(2x)}{2} - \int \frac{x^2}{1+4x^2}dx. \end{align*}

 To integrate the rational function \(\frac{x^2}{1+4x^2}\text{,}\) we carry out the division and get

-\begin{equation*} \frac{x^2}{1+4x^2} = \frac{1}{4} \left(1 - \frac{1}{1+4x^2} \right) \end{equation*}
+\begin{equation*} \frac{x^2}{1+4x^2} = \frac{1}{4} \left(1 - \frac{1}{1+4x^2} \right). \end{equation*}

 From the expression on the right hand side, one recognizes \(\frac{1}{4}\left(x - \frac{1}{2}\arctan(2x)\right)\) is an anit-derivative.
 Therefore, the original indefinite integral is evaluated to

-\begin{gather*} \frac{x^2\arctan(2x)}{2} - \frac{x}{4} + \frac{1}{8}\arctan(2x)+C \end{gather*}
+\begin{gather*} \frac{x^2\arctan(2x)}{2} - \frac{x}{4} + \frac{1}{8}\arctan(2x)+C. \end{gather*}